Tax Loopholes for business owners are still out There if one know what they are doing.

 “CICs can benefit individuals from an estate planning and wealth management point of view, but everything must be treated as a business,” explains Rocco Beatrice, Managing Director of Estate Street Partners, LLC, parent company of UltraTrust.com.
 “Individuals must pass an income and revenue check as it relates to the business entity they control; in essence, the company must have annual revenues of at least $1 million and net income of $500,000.
 This is not a matter of individual net worth; it is all about making money from a business enterprise.”

-top quote …In a way, the millions of dollars the company spent on litigation against the IRS probably came from the savings realized through years of CIC coverage. top quote
+…In a way, the millions of dollars the company spent on litigation against the IRS probably came from the savings realized through years of CIC coverage.

 At the heart of Rent-a-Center v. the Commissioner of Internal Revenue, there is a large commercial enterprise that has substantial levels of risk through numerous locations and complex operations (5).
 This is a brand that operates all over the U.S. and thus must operate with considerable levels of liability.
 As is often the case with such large commercial enterprises, Rent-a-Center ran into certain operational risks that proved expensive to insure through third-party commercial insurance companies.